Fees and Frequently Asked Questions

 What age do you take children from?

-We take children from the age of nine months.
+We take children from the age of nine months up until they leave us to go to Reception class at school.

 How many weeks a year are you open?